linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 As the pods are being re-created, the proxy injector will auto-inject the new version of the proxy into the pods.

-If the auto-injection is not part of your workflow, you can still manually upgrade your meshed services by re-injecting your applications in-place.
+If auto-injection is not part of your workflow, you can still manually upgrade your meshed services by re-injecting your applications in-place.

 Begin by retrieving your YAML resources via `kubectl`, and pass them through the `linkerd inject` command.
 This will update the pod spec with the `linkerd.io/inject: enabled` annotation.
-This annotation will be picked up by the Linkerd's proxy injector during the admission phase where the Linkerd proxy will be injected into the workload.
+This annotation will be picked up by Linkerd's proxy injector during the admission phase where the Linkerd proxy will be injected into the workload.
 By using `kubectl apply`, Kubernetes will do a rolling deploy of your service and update the running pods to the latest version.

 Example command to upgrade an application in the `emojivoto` namespace, composed